Middle Ages: Late medieval art and architecture

-The Late Middle Ages in Europe as a whole correspond to the Trecento and Early Renaissance cultural periods in Italy.
-Northern Europe and Spain continued to use Gothic styles, which became increasingly elaborate in the 15th century, until almost the end of the period.
+The Late Middle Ages in Europe correspond to Italy's Trecento and Early Renaissance cultural periods.
+Northern Europe and Spain continued to use Gothic styles, which became increasingly elaborate in the 15th century until almost the end.
 International Gothic was a courtly style that reached much of Europe in the decades around 1400, producing masterpieces such as the Très Riches Heures du Duc de Berry.
-All over Europe secular art continued to increase in quantity and quality, and in the 15th century the mercantile classes of Italy and Flanders became important patrons, commissioning small portraits of themselves in oils as well as a growing range of luxury items such as jewellery, ivory caskets, cassone chests, and maiolica pottery.
+All over Europe secular art continued to increase in quantity and quality.
+In the 15th century, the mercantile classes of Italy and Flanders became important patrons, commissioning small portraits of themselves in oils as well as a growing range of luxury items such as jewellery, ivory caskets, cassone chests, and maiolica pottery.
 These objects also included the Hispano-Moresque ware produced by mostly Mudéjar potters in Spain.
-Although royalty owned huge collections of plate, little survives except for the Royal Gold Cup.
-Italian silk manufacture developed, so that Western churches and elites no longer needed to rely on imports from Byzantium or the Islamic world.
-In France and Flanders tapestry weaving of sets like The Lady and the Unicorn became a major luxury industry.
+Although royalty owned huge plate collections, little survives except for the Royal Gold Cup.
+Italian silk manufacture developed so that Western churches and elites no longer needed to rely on imports from Byzantium or the Islamic world.
+In France and Flanders, tapestry weaving of sets like The Lady and the Unicorn became a major luxury industry.

 The large external sculptural schemes of Early Gothic churches gave way to more sculpture inside the building, as tombs became more elaborate and other features such as pulpits were sometimes lavishly carved, as in the Pulpit by Giovanni Pisano in Sant'Andrea.
 Painted or carved wooden relief altarpieces became common, especially as churches created many side-chapels.
 Early Netherlandish painting by artists such as Jan van Eyck (d.
 1441) and Rogier van der Weyden (d.
 1464) rivalled that of Italy, as did northern illuminated manuscripts, which in the 15th century began to be collected on a large scale by secular elites, who also commissioned secular books, especially histories.
-From about 1450 printed books rapidly became popular, though still expensive.
+From about 1450, printed books rapidly became popular, though still expensive.
 There were around 30,000 different editions of incunabula, or works printed before 1500, by which time illuminated manuscripts were commissioned only by royalty and a few others.
 Very small woodcuts, nearly all religious, were affordable even by peasants in parts of Northern Europe from the middle of the 15th century.
-More expensive engravings supplied a wealthier market with a variety of images.
+More expensive engravings supplied a wealthier market with various images.